jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   output, the plugin should be able to handle them in the same way it handles ESLint.
 I'm a little concerned about speed and handling output from more than one linter, so I'd appreciate input from users of these linters.

+- [ ] Support for other formatters

+  I haven't tried [eslint_d_slim](https://github.com/mikew/prettier_d_slim), but it seems like a natural fit.
+I'm also open to supporting any other formatters if there's demand.

 - [ ] Watch project files and update imports on change.